Seeding Your Lawn

 - Lime as needed to produce a pH of 5.8 to 6.5 (add 50 lb dolomitic limestone per 1,000 sq. ft. if pH is not known).

-- Distribute seed: Use a Cyclone-type seeder.
+- Distribute seed: Use a cyclone-type seeder.
 Divide seed in half and go over the area twice, distributing from east to west and then north to south to insure uniformity.
-A hand-held seeder is not expensive and can be found at home supply stores with a garden section.
+A hand-held seeder is not expensive and can be found at Super-Sod or home supply stores with a garden section.

 - Lightly rake to insure good seed/soil contact - no deeper than 1/4 inch (adequate light speeds germination).